-The methods for search of hazards can be classified into three categories:
+The methods for search of hazards can be classified into three categories [8, 10, 11]:

 - 1. Intuitive methods, such as brainstorming. - 2.
-Inductive methods, such as check lists, Failure Mode and Effect Analysis (FMEA), event trees, decision tables, Analysis of Potential Problems (APP).
+Inductive methods, such as checklists, failure mode and effect analysis (FMEA), event trees, decision tables, and analysis of potential problems (APP).
 These methods proceed from an initial cause of the deviation and construct a scenario ending with the final event.
 They are based on questions of the type: "What if?" - 3.
-Deductive methods, such as the Fault Tree Analysis (FTA) that proceeds by starting from the top event and looking for failures that may cause it to happen.
+Deductive methods, such as the fault tree analysis (FTA) that proceeds by starting from the top event and looking for failures that may cause it to happen.
 These methods are based on questions of the type: "How can it happen?"